By Hannah Griffiths (intern from Tanglin Trust School)

 Ramadan is the ninth month of the Muslim calendar.
 However, if you’ve heard the term before, you probably know it as the holy month of fasting in Islam.
 You may also have heard it called Eid, but that’s not actually correct – Eid (or to be precise, Eid al-Fitr) is the day that Ramadan ends.

 When is it?

 As mentioned, it takes place during the ninth month of the Muslim calendar.
 However, the dates of this aren’t set in stone.
 They go by the lunar calendar, which changes each year and relates to the monthly cycles of the moon.
 The Judicial High Court in Saudi Arabia declares when Ramadan starts, but some prefer to go by their own sighting of the new moon at the start of the ninth month.
 Different countries tend to start on different days, depending on visibility and weather conditions.
-This year, Ramadan began in Singapore on 5 May, and will end on 4 June.
+This year, Ramadan in Singapore starts on 24 April, and will end on 23 May.

 Why does it happen?

 Of course, all of this doesn’t happen for no reason – Ramadan is a period of self-restraint, in line with sawm (which means ‘to restrain’ in Arabic), one of the pillars of Islam.
 As well as this, Muslims believe that Allah forgives the past sins of those who observe the holy month faithfully.

 You would be forgiven for thinking that Ramadan involves just refraining from eating and drinking, but that’s not actually the whole of it.
 It also involves the obligation to refrain from sexual activity and immoral behaviour, including unkind thoughts and deeds, between dawn and dusk.
 Breaking these commitments would have the same implications as eating or drinking during daylight.